AALIYA96/servicenow_ticket_classification/README.md

 1.Expanding Contractions
-Contractions are shortened version of words or syllables Examples would be, do not to don’t
+Contractions are shortened version of words or syllables Examples:we will convert don't to do not

-2.Removing accented characters
+2.Removing accented characters :
 Usually in any text corpus, you might be dealing with accented characters/letters, especially if you only want to analyze the English language.
 Hence, we need to make sure that these characters are converted and standardized into ASCII characters.

-3.Scrube data(Removing Special Characters)
+3.Scrube data(Removing Special Characters) :
 Special characters and symbols are usually non-alphanumeric characters or even occasionally numeric characters (depending on the problem), which add to the extra noise in unstructured text.
 Usually, simple regular expressions (regexes) can be used to remove them.

-4.Stemming
+4.Stemming :
 Word stems are also known as the base form of a word.

-5.Lemmatization
+5.Lemmatization :
 Lemmatization is very similar to stemming, where we remove word affixes to get to the base form of a word.

 2.3 Feature Extraction